Multi-Channel Speaker Verification for Single and Multi-talker Speech: Experiments

 \section{Experiments}

+Our study is device-specific and is performed with a 15-channel non-uniform linear microphone array with spacing 7-6-5-4-3-2-1-1-2-3-4-5-6-7 in cm and a 180-degree camera.
+The proposed multi-channel speaker verification system was evaluated under four far-field conditions --- 1) simulated single-talker speech, 2) simulated multi-talker speech, 3) replayed recordings of multi-talker speech, and 4) real recording of multi-talker speech.

-We use a propriety 15-channel non-uniform linear microphone array setup with spacing 7-6-5-4-3-2-1-1-2-3-4-5-6-7 (in cms).
-The real recorded multi-channel audio visual data will be open released soon \cite{zhang2020}.
-For this paper, all data (training, validation, evaluation) is originally single-channel 16KHz and is simulated to 15-channel on-the-fly.
+For simulated single and multi-talker setups, test data is originally single-channel 16KHz and is simulated to 15-channel.
 The details of the simulation can be found in the Alg.~1 of \cite{gu2020multi}.
-To construct training data, we first combine a portion of VoxCeleb~\cite{nagrani2020voxceleb} (450 hrs, 7285 speakers) and small amount of internal Mandarin data (50 hrs, 2265 speakers).
-This gives us approximately 500 hrs and 9550 speakers which is then split in 9:1 for training and validation data.
-Initial evaluation data consists of clean internal Mandarin corpus (36 hrs, 364 speakers).
-For data augmentation, we use a large internal noise and \ac{RIR} corpora which contains 700 noise files and 3000 \ac{RIR}s.
+The evaluation data consists of clean internal Mandarin corpus (36 hrs, 364 speakers).
+For data augmentation, we use a large internal noise and \ac{RIR} corpus which contains 700 noise files and 3000 \ac{RIR}s.
 The \ac{RIR}s are multi-channel signals simulated in various virtual room configurations.
 They are also similarly split to create disjoint training, validation, and evaluation data.
-We constrain all sound sources (target speaker, interference speaker, noise sources) to azimuth angle range of $(0\degree,180\degree)$.
-For DPR features, we choose spatial resolution of 10\degree and hence $P=10$ in Equation \ref{eq:dpr}.
-Ignoring spatial ambiguity issue~\cite{gu2020enhancing}, we keep the angle between target and interference speaker unconstrained.
-Position of all sources are static.
+We constrain all sound sources (target speaker, interference speaker, noise sources) to the azimuth angle range of $(0\degree,180\degree)$.
+For DPR features, we choose the spatial resolution of 10\degree and hence $P=10$ in Eq.~\ref{eq:dpr}.
+Ignoring spatial ambiguity issue~\cite{gu2020enhancing}, we keep the angle between the target and interference speaker unconstrained.
+The position of all sources is static.
 Only one interference speaker is allowed with probability $p_{\text{tar}}$.
 For training and validation, \ac{SNRs} $\in \{-3,0,6,12,18\}$ dB, \ac{SIRs} $\in \{0,3,6\}$ dB, and $p_{\text{tar}}=0.15$.
-For evaluation, \ac{SNRs} $\in \{-2,2,4,8,10,14\}$ dB, \ac{SIRs} $\in \{2,4\}$ dB, and $p_{\text{tar}}=0.2$.
+For evaluation on simulated data, we create 10,000 one-vs-one trials with equal number of target and non-target trials, with \ac{SNRs} $\in \{-2,2,4,8,10,14\}$ dB, \ac{SIRs} $\in \{2,4\}$ dB, and $p_{\text{tar}}=0.2$.